Sure Dividend

 Albemarle is also a top producer of Bromine, which is used in the electronics, construction, and automotive industries.
 The company possesses a size and scale that others cannot match.

-Investors interested in investing in Albemarle should understand that ownership of the stock comes with risks due to the volatile nature of its industry.
+Investors interested in investing in Albemarle should understand that ownership of the stock comes with risks due to the nature of its industry.

 Valuation & Expected Returns